jaws-bren/notebook/README.md

 ## Usage

-Identifying Gypsic Soils
-Mapping habitat suitability for the identification and conservation of the Guadalupe Mountain necklacepod (Sophora gypsophila)
+**Identifying Gypsic Soils Using Landsat 8 Data** Mapping habitat suitability for the identification and conservation of the Guadalupe Mountain necklacepod (*Sophora gypsophila*)

 *Sophora gypsophila* is a G1 Critically Endangered shrub in the pea family endemic to a small area surrounding the Guadalupe mountains in Southeastern New Mexico and Western Texas.
 Part of what puts *S. gypsophila* at risk is the fact that it is a substrate obligate - in other words, it can only survive in a specific soil type.
 But this also gives us an advantage: it means that we can identify potentially suitable habitat simply by mapping the gypsic areas in the vicinity of existing populations of *S. gypsophila* and subsetting these areas by the plant's known elevation range.
-This can be done using Landsat bands 1, 5, and 7, taking advantage of the fact that gypsic soils are highly reflective in band 5 () but particularly nonreflective in band 7 ().
+This can be done using Landsat bands 1, 5, and 7, taking advantage of the fact that gypsic soils are highly reflective in band 5 but particularly nonreflective in band 7.

 ## References